 You’re going to find a hundred different opinions online, regarding the “right” posting frequency.
 My rule of thumb is to post at a frequency that you can maintain consistently – without burning out – that still results in high-quality, valuable content every single time.

-If you’re looking for guidance, based on my professional experience, take that social media quiz and your results will include a recommendation on frequency for each platform.
+If you’re looking for guidance, based on my professional experience, reach out and schedule a consultation call!

 Here’s my list with posting frequency added: